espressif/idf-extra-components/unit-test-app/examples/unit-test-app/README.md

 # Unit Test App

-ESP-IDF unit tests are run using Unit Test App.
-The app can be built with the unit tests for a specific component.
+This app can be built with the unit tests for a specific component.
 Unit tests are in `test` subdirectories of respective components.

 # Building Unit Test App